 Individuals that are out of work are turning to the workforce system for many of the benefits and services included in the Coronavirus Aid, Relief and Economic Security (CARES) Act of 2020.
 In addition, businesses are continuing to reach out to us for assistance in identifying and implementing options to meet their evolving workforce needs.

-Below are reports showing what we are experiencing and how we are working to assist companies and individuals so that our region and economy can recover and continue to grow.
+Read our newsletters about what we have been experiencing and how we are working to assist companies and individuals so our region and economy can recover.